TEMPORAL BONE ANATOMY

 • Positioned anterior to mastoid process

-• Forms anterior wall of external acoustic meatus
+• Forms anterior wall of your external acoustic meatus

-• Forms partial posterior wall of external acoustic meatus
+• Forms partial posterior wall of your external acoustic meatus

 Developmental Aspects